polito/api-spec/README.md

 The OpenAPI specification for the REST API of Politecnico di Torino.

 ## How to obtain a human-readable interface
+If you are accustomed to using Postman, you can just import the .yaml file containing the specification.

-You can start a Docker container of swagger-ui directly on your computer by running:
+Alternatively, you can start a Docker container of swagger-ui directly on your computer by running:
 ```bash
 docker-compose up
 ```
 By default, the web interface will start on port 8080.

-Alternatively, you can import the .yaml file on https://editor.swagger.io.

 ## About OpenAPI
 These definitions provide a single point of truth that can be used end-to-end: